Lightning bird

-The lightning bird or impundulu or thekwane (or izulu, inyoni yezulu) is a creature in the folklore of the Zulu tribe.
+The lightning bird or impundulu or thekwane (or izulu, inyoni yezulu) is a creature in the folklore of the Zulu people.

 The impundulu (which translates as "lightning bird") takes the form of a black and white bird, the size of a person, which is said to summon thunder and lightning with its wings and talons.
 It is a vampiric creature associated with witchcraft, often the servant or familiar of a witch or witch doctor, which attacks the witch's enemies.
 It is said to have an insatiable appetite for blood.
 Sometimes it takes the form of a beautiful young man who seduces women.

 The bird

 Among certain African tribes the hammerkop is believed to be the lightning bird.
 Among others the lightning bird is believed to manifest itself only through lightning, except to women, to whom it reveals itself as a bird.
 In these instances the bird is of imaginary nature and may take several forms.
 In one instance a village girl described a black rooster-like bird that ran up her hoe and left claw marks on her body before it flew back to the clouds.
 In other instances it is described as having iridescent feathers like a peacock's or a fiery red tail, bill and legs.
 Most supposed sightings describe the lightning bird as a winged creature with the size of a person; when needed it can indeed masquerade as a human, but usually it's a huge black and white bird of prey.